CoppaMan/visions-gui/readme.md

 ## Usage
-To start, run `python visions-gui.py`
+To start, run `python visions-gui.py`.
+An internet connection is only required when running a model for the first time.
+No connection is required after the model has been downloaded.
 ![alt text](docs/gui_start.png "The GUI")

 ### Modules